lorenrich/chewie_the_chihuahua/README.md

 Chewie is a command line Chihuahua who struggles with anxiety.
 Take her for a walk and successfully navigate the anxiety triggers she encounters, but be careful!
 Every choice has consequences, some better than others.

 **How to Play**
 - This program is housed within a codebase of GitHub.
-Within the repo, click the green "Code" button and select the active codebase
+If you aren't already in the codebase displayed in the VS Code web browser, click the green "Code" button and open a new one
 - This will open a VS Code web browser.
 Navigate to the "TERMINAL" on the bottom half of your screen.
 - In the terminal, type "python main.py" and press Enter
 - It is recommended to adjust the size of your terminal window's height to see the full game screen